• Location: On the caldera in the center of Oia, at the beginning of the pedestrian zone.

 - Room Types: Villa Aqua Dream • Villas Mystic Luxury (2 villas usually rented together) • Villa Full Moon • Villa Aegean Magic • Villa Hidden Gem • Villa Infinity Blue • Villa Pure Bliss • Villa Sunset Chaser • Villa Secret Escape

 - Smoking Rooms: Smoking is not allowed inside the rooms.
-It is allowed outdoors on the private terraces, and on the rooftop terrace at Passaggio.
+It is allowed outdoors on the private terraces.

 - Best Room: Villa Sunset Chaser is the best, boasting the best view of Oia’s famous sunset from its 100 sqm terrace with a private jacuzzi and an 18th century chapel.
 1 bedroom has a queen bed and a sofa bed, while the other has a king bed that can be divided into 2 singles on request.
 2 bathrooms with cave-style open showers, a separate living room, and fully equipped kitchenette complete the space.
 This villa sleeps up to 5 guests.